9-FS/nhentai_archivist/readme.md

 ### Download a Few Quickly

 1. Run the program as is.
 Do not set `NHENTAI_TAGS` and make sure there is no file at `DOWNLOADME_FILEPATH`.
-1. Enter the nhentai ID you want to download separated by spaces.
+1. Enter the nHentai ID you want to download separated by spaces.
+This might not work using docker.

 Example `./config/.env`: